Shifanaks/Coffee-sales-Dashboard/README.md

 - <a href="https://github.com/Shifanaks/coffee-sales-dashboard/blob/main/coffee%20sales%20dataset.csv">Dataset</a>

 ## Questions (KPIs)
-- What is the total revenue generated from January 2024 to March 2025?
+- What is the total revenue generated from March 2024 to March 2025?
 - Which coffee product contributed the most to total sales revenue?
 - Which month recorded the highest and lowest revenue?
 - What is the average monthly revenue during the analyzed period?